19hours/sg-statutes/Acts/Income Tax Act.md

 (b) interest shall be deemed to have been paid by a person to another person although it is not actually paid over to the other person but is reinvested, accumulated, capitalised, carried to any reserve or credited to any account however designated, or otherwise dealt with on behalf of the other person.

-(9) This section shall not apply to any interest derived from any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2008, subject to such conditions as the Minister may impose.
+(9) This section shall not apply to —

+(a) any interest derived from any qualifying debt securities issued during the period from 27th February 1999 to 31st December 2008, subject to such conditions as the Minister may impose;

-[32/99; 21/2003]
+(b) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st December 2008, subject to such conditions as the Minister may impose.

+[Act 7/2007 wef 01/04/2006]

-(10) In this section, “qualifying debt securities” has the same meaning as in section 13(16).
+(10) In this section, “qualifying debt securities” and “qualifying project debt securities” have the same meanings as in section 13(16).

-[32/99]
+[Act 7/2007 wef 01/04/2006]

 ### Application of section 45 to royalties, management fees, etc.